NOC-OI/sql-ecology-lesson/learners/setup.md

 ### Data

 This lesson uses specific data files from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
-While the original lesson was designed for a different database format (SQLite), we’ve adapted it and created a modified copy.
-To access the data, visit the [OneDrive data folder](https://nocacuk-my.sharepoint.com/:f:/g/personal/tobfer_noc_ac_uk/Episk-ovbHdAv-CwEsJppjcB4Sei4kId3rGezf2qZiv8Qw?e=bAGdol) and click the **Download** button to download the ZIP file.
+To get the data, go to the [data location on figshare](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459) and click on the **Download all** button to download the zip file.

 If you are working on this lesson on your own, you can move the zipped data file to anywhere on your computer where it is easy to access, and unzip the files.
 If you